 Private Sale – The second sale could be called a private sale.
 This auction again is different from the upset sale and will be subject to any judgments or liens.
 In other words, the title is not clear.

 Judicial Sale – The sale you probably want is the judicial sale.
-There is no mortgage, and there are no liens for the back taxes.
+Does a tax sale wipe out a mortgage in PA?
+Yes, there is no mortgage, and there are no liens for the back taxes.
 So this particular sale is called the free and clear sale.

 Repository Sale – lastly, there is a repository sale.
 These properties are leftovers that didn’t sell at the upset sale or judicial sale, so they go on the Repository List.

 In today’s lesson, “Is Pennsylvania a Tax Lien or Deed State?”
 Ted explains that Pennsylvania is a tax deed state with a unique process.